flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 ### What it does

-This Policy Template checks aws regions configured in RightScale and gets CloudWatch data for instances on 30 day intervals.
+This Policy Template gathers AWS CloudWatch data for instances on 30 day intervals.
 This is meant to be run as a monthly policy.

 ### Cloud Management Required Permissions/AWS Required Permissions
 - Cloud Management - The `credential_viewer`,`observer` roles